samharrison7/fortran-error-handler/doc/ErrorInstance.md

 <a name="traces"></a>
 ## Error traces

-ErrorInstances contain a "trace" property, which is in essence an array of character strings, the idea behind which is to provide a useful utility to give the ability to store information about the error *trace* - where it was triggered and through what route it has passed through before being triggered.
+ErrorInstances contain a "trace" property, which is in essence an array of character strings, the idea behind which is to provide a useful utility to give the ability to store information about the error *trace* - where it was triggered and through what route it has passed before being triggered.
 The trace is automatically printed when `ErrorHandler%trigger()` is called.

 Many debugging options already exist that print out an error backtrace (stack trace), detailing the trace of the error in terms of file names and line numbers.
-Whilst this is useful to the developer, if it often useless to the end user.
+Whilst this is useful to the developer, it is often useless to the end user.
 The trace property attempts to plug this gap by providing the ability to build a custom trace based on what will be most useful information for the end user.

 #### `ErrorInstance%addToTrace(message)` and `Result%addToTrace(message)`
 This procedure adds the specified message to the array of trace messages for ErrorInstance objects, whilst for [Result](Result.md) objects, it adds the same trace messages to all of the errors contained in the Result object (as Result objects can contain an array of errors).